How does tax relief on pensions work?Fri Mar 20 09:38:40 GMT 2015

 It’s possible to continue paying into a pension after you take your pension benefits, but the tax limits may change if you do.
 So you’ll need to plan your actions carefully.

-Under the new rules, taking benefits after 5 April 2015 in a number of scenarios, such as certain cash lump sum payments or when you start taking income from a flexi-access drawdown pension, will trigger the money purchase annual allowance tax rules.
+Following pension freedoms, taking benefits after 5 April 2015 in a number of scenarios, such as certain cash lump sum payments or when you start taking income from a flexi-access drawdown pension, will trigger the money purchase annual allowance tax rules.

 This means you’ll have to pay a tax charge on contributions over £10,000 paid during the year to a money purchase pension(s) - for example a personal pension.